4 Questions to Ask Yourself to Get the Best AdBlue™ Pump for Your Needs!

-When we get new starters in our sales team, there are five key questions we train them to ask when specifying an AdBlue™ transfer pump for a customer.
-It’s the answers to these five questions that help determine a model, or a shortlist of models, that are most suitable.
+When we get new starters in our sales team, there are four key questions we train them to ask when specifying an AdBlue™ transfer pump for a customer.
+It’s the answers to these four questions that help determine a model, or a shortlist of models, that are most suitable.
 So, if you’re a little blown away by the array of AdBlue™ pumps available to you, here’s how we go about choosing…

 1. How is the AdBlue™ stored?